It’s all about budget baby!

 The RT81 is fitted with the AT95E from Audio Technica.
 Which is a pretty decent cartridge.

 It plays back clear peaks and the bass is hefty.
-Although I recommend upgrading to the AT 120 EB or the Grado Black
+Although I recommend upgrading to the AT 120 EB or the GRADO Prestige Black2 Phono Cartridge

-It’s worth nothing here that the manufacturer has not tested any other cartridge with the RT81.
+It’s worth noting here that the manufacturer has not tested any other cartridge with the RT81.

-But other customers are happy with the improvements on sound the upgrade options make.
+But other customers are happy with the improvements in the sound the upgrade options make.

-The Flucance RT81 comes with a built in pre-amp which is great to get you listening out of the box.
+The Fluance RT81 comes with a built-in pre-amp which is great to get you listening out of the box.

 The internal pre-amp can be bypassed by flicking a switch.
 So you have the option of upgrading to an outboard phono amp at a later stage to bump up the sound quality.